shikhar3295/adam2392.github.io/content/blog/coding/setting-up-pelican.md

 to create commits up to the cloud.

 # Adding Pages of Static Content
 Here you want to add a homepage, about me page and other static pages that are relevant to your site.
+Create a directory inside /content/pages/ to hold your static pages.

 # Adding Articles To Your Blog
+To add articles to your blog, create /content/blog/ directory and create subdirectories in there.
+For example, I have academic, coding, and travel as my subdirectories in my blog.
+Then adjust your pelicanconf.py file for these blog posts.

 # References:
 1. https://www.notionsandnotes.org/tech/web-development/pelican-static-blog-setup.html